phd students

 ugrad students

-research interests: Using thermodynamic models and optimization algorithms to maximizeproduction from water harvesters.
+research interests: thermodynamic modeling and optimization to design MOF-based water harvesters tailored to geographic regions

 alums